Life Sciences Greenhouse of Pennsylvania

 Venture Round in 2010

-Immunomic Therapeutics, Inc. is a clinical-stage biotechnology company focused on developing nucleic acid immunotherapy platforms for the treatment of cancer, allergies, and animal health.
-Founded in 2005 and based in Rockville, Maryland, with an additional office in South Korea, the company utilizes its UNiversal Intracellular Targeted Expression (UNITE) platform and the LAMP-Vax technology.
-The LAMP-Vax platform is designed to enhance immune system responses through the presentation of antigens via lysosomal-associated membrane proteins.
-This innovative approach aims to harness the body's natural biochemistry to promote immune responses, including antibody production and immunological memory, thereby transforming treatment options in the fields of allergy and cancer immunotherapy.
+Immunomic Therapeutics, Inc. is a clinical-stage biotechnology company focused on developing innovative immunotherapies for cancer, allergies, and animal health.
+Founded in 2005 and headquartered in Rockville, Maryland, with an additional office in South Korea, the company utilizes its proprietary platforms, including the UNiversal Intracellular Targeted Expression (UNITE) platform and the LAMP-Vax platform.
+The UNITE platform targets cancer immunotherapy, while LAMP-Vax is designed for DNA vaccines that enhance immune responses by improving antigen presentation.
+By leveraging lysosomal-associated membrane proteins, Immunomic Therapeutics aims to harness the body’s natural biochemistry to generate robust immune responses, making significant strides in the rapidly evolving fields of allergy and cancer treatment.

 INDIGO Biosciences